SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0752 GMT

 -----------------------

-The benchmark BSE index down 0.31 percent and the broader NSE index 0.34 percent lower, on caution ahead of the budget to be presented on July 10.
+India's benchmark BSE index is down 0.66 percent and the broader NSE index 0.71 percent lower, led by the country's biggest cigarette manufacturer ITC Ltd on a media report that the government may raise taxes on cigarettes aggressively in the upcoming budget in July, dealers say.

 GOVERNMENT BONDS